In-situ Expansion Characterization of Cylindrical Batteries: Large-Format Cells Exhibit Ten Times Higher Swelling

 Table 1.
 Battery Sample Information

-Experimental Platform: IEST CCS1300 (Cylindrical Battery In-Situ Swelling Testing System)
+Experimental instrument: IEST CCS1300 (Cylindrical Battery In-Situ Swelling Testing System)

 Testing Conditions: Temperature: 25°C